Home » Water Softening » Water Softener Brands » Sterling Water Softener Reviews & Price Guide

 The NES Series water softeners are the upgraded version of the N Series, and while they might cost a bit more, their overall grain capacity is higher than the N series.

-The NESCC Series offers the most compact water softeners on the list, which makes them ideal for apartments or households where there isn’t a lot of space in general.
+The NESCC Series offers the most compact water softeners on the list, which makes them ideal for apartments or households with limited space.

-The PDIMX Series has water softeners with two tanks that initiate the regeneration process independently, which means that your water is softened around the clock without any delay.
+The PDIMX Series has water softeners with two tanks that initiate the regeneration process independently.
+This means that your water is softened around the clock without any delay.

-The XNT Series model is a portable water softener, and it differs from the NESCC Series by the higher overall flow rate that it has.
+The XNT Series model is a portable water softener.
+The main difference between this model and the NESCC is that the XNT has a higher overall flow rate.

-The XTS Series models come with an easy-to-use injector cleaner that only requires you to press a button if you want to keep the injector free of iron and debris.
+The XTS Series models have an easy-to-use injector cleaner that keeps the injector free of iron and debris.
+To use it, all you have to do is push a button.

-The XTS-HE Series softeners come with an internal diagnostic system that calculates when and how much sodium should be used on the highly kinetic resin in order to save as much salt as possible.
+The XTS-HE Series softeners come with an internal diagnostic system.
+This system calculates when and how much sodium should be used on the highly kinetic resin to save as much salt as possible.

-The ZX Series models feature a chlorine generator that uses a small amount of the brine solution and converts it into chlorine in order to disinfect the entire system during each regeneration.
+The ZX Series models feature a chlorine generator that converts a small amount of the brine solution into chlorine.
+This is then used to disinfect the entire system during each regeneration cycle.

 Comparison Table

-Trying to compare so many different water softener models can be pretty difficult simply because there’s too much information to squeeze into one table.
+Comparing so many different water softener models can be challenging simply because there is too much information to fit into one table.

-For the sake of simplicity and so that your eyes don’t just glaze over when you see all of these numbers, we’ve only added the most vital stats that you need to know before picking a water softener series.
+For the sake of simplicity, we’ve only added the most vital stats you need to know before choosing a water softener.

 SeriesGrain CapacityFlow RateSalt Capacity